JakubZojdzik/prepare_oi_project/README.md

   ./start.sh zad
 ```

 It will make zad folder in parent directory with everythink you need.
-Don't forget to change every NAZWA_ZADANIA to your task name in test.sh, test_from_out.sh, generate_input.cpp.
+Don't forget to sign on top of main.cpp and brut.cpp.
 ## Usage/Examples

 You write your main code in main.cpp file.
 The place for brutal version is in brut.cpp.
 In order to run main program use: